aashil2495/Databricks-CLI/README.md

 ## Prerequisites
 1. Azure CLI installed and configured.
 2. Databricks CLI installed.
+3. AzCopy installed.
-3. Sufficient permissions in your Azure account to create resources.
+4. Sufficient permissions in your Azure account to create resources.

 ---